luketwilson76/Self-Driving-Car/README.md

 # Self-Driving-Car

 ![Screenshot 2022-11-01 134201](https://user-images.githubusercontent.com/78549037/199303430-7607bf18-4969-400e-b7cf-1b816185a4da.jpg)
+*Figure 1: An ANN is being trained in a population

 This is a self driving car that uses a gentic algorithm to progressivley train a population of ANNs towards a better fitness.
 This project was made in Unity 2021.3.11f1.
 This self driving car features three main C# scripts that run the program.